 Battle of Darbytown Road

 The regiment suffered heavy casualties charging Union troops armed with repeating carbines.
-Colonel Bass took over command of the brigade when General Gregg was killed, then was himself wounded.
-Lt.
-Colonel Richard J. Harding took over command of the regiment.
+Colonel Frederick Bass took over command of the brigade when General Gregg was killed, then was himself wounded with a flesh wound to his leg.
+Lieutenant Colonel Richard J. Harding took over command of the regiment.

 |February||Colonel Bass returned to command after recovering from his wound and was given temporary command of the Texas Brigade|